-This document describes the implementation of two new emerging satellite navigation systems, which will rapidly be of equal importance for time and frequency dissemination as the systems established today.
+This document describes the frequency assignments for precise time and frequency signal transmissions including new emerging satellite navigation systems and the frequency bands occupied by their services.
+The emerging systems will rapidly be of equal importance for time and frequency dissemination as the systems established today.

 The ITU Radiocommunication Assembly,